sigoden/runme/README.md

 ## Why use runme?

+`runme` provides a cross platform way to define and execute custom commands specific to a codebase.

-In one word: automation.
-The less work you have to do when performing repetitive tasks like building, unit testing, linting, testing, etc, the easier your job becomes.
+The less work you have to do when performing repetitive tasks like building, testing, running, etc, the easier your job becomes.
 After you've configured it through a `Runmefile.sh`, a task runner can do most of that mundane work for you—and your team—with basically zero effort.

-`runme` runs `Runmefile.sh` like `make` runs `Makefile`.

 ### Linux, MacOS, and Windows are supported